 This is part 2 of 3 blog posts focusing on the journey of patient experience and outcome improvement at Lutheran Medical Center.
-These posts were written by Barb, VP of Accounts at CipherHealth.
-Barb brings with her over 30 years of experience in healthcare quality and performance excellence.

 In our previous blog post, we discussed the importance of engaging with patients and their families.
 The Care Transitions Initiative, Project RED, and Project Boost all served to maximize the potential for care teams to ensure patient safety.
 However, these initiatives pose challenges to nurse workflow and time, often making better patient engagement harder to prioritize.
 To highlight a solution to this challenge, the webinar participants heard from Lutheran Medical Center (LMC) in Wheat Ridge, CO about an innovative approach to patient engagement: healthcare technology.